What's the Difference Between MD and DO?

 The MD is a more established and traditional degree than a Doctor of Osteopathy.
 Most patients assume the doctor they are seeing is an MD—and they are usually right.
 How common is a DO vs MD degree?
 Approximately 11 percent of existing doctors in the United States are DO’s, but that number is growing.
 Right now, one out of four medical students are studying to become DO’s.
 Many people specifically seek out DO’s for their medical needs, including U.S. President Joe Biden, whose personal physician—Dr. Kevin O’Connor—is a DO.

-If you are uncertain which path to take, consider these questions:
+If you are uncertain which path to take when it comes to choosing between a DO vs MD, consider these questions:

 - Do you prefer to practice traditional or osteopathic medicine?